nielskee/draft-articles/TechnicalHiringPart2.md

 Putting aside your tech specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with them.

-- Self-improver
+These are mine.

 - Breadth

+- Curiosity

-- Evidence of personal or open-source projects, attendance at meetups and conferences, and engaged in their community.
+- Self-improver.
+Evidence of personal or open-source projects, attendance at meetups and conferences, and engaged in their community.

-- Some signs that they help other people : coaching, mentoring, helping kids or adults learn to code.
+- Coach : some signs that they help other people : coaching, mentoring, helping kids or adults learn to code.
+This can start in the earlies stage of a career.

+- Ethical : you want to hire developers who care, about their users, customers and colleagues.

 Although it's great to see evidence of personal projects, remember that this can be a lot easier for some people than others.
 People with a lot of discretionary time can work on personal projects, and attend meetups and conferences.
-People with either childcare or eldercare commitments often can't.
+People with either childcare or eldercare commitments often can't do this.

-Where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.
+Other candidates face tight constraints imposed by employers.
+Companies involved in secretq work, for example, although they have great engineers working for them, are very nervous about their developers making open source contributions.

+- View side projects as "supplementary information" rather than "good".
+If it's there, look at it, and form a more refined view of _that one candidate_, but don't make a relative judgement about one candidate against another based on personal projects.
-## Phone / Video Screens
+* Phone Screens

-They used to be a big thing, phone screens.
+Phone screens used to be quite the big thing.
 Technical Interview Lite, effectively.
 Like all screening, the idea was always to go forward with the candidates.
-You'd have a list of "dead cert" questions, that

 I've used them that way in the past, but always found them stilted and awkward, and I think candidates did too.
 It's an odd sort of